AOSSIE-Org/Agora-Web/docs/GSoC/2018/Abanda.md

 ## Agora Backend (REST API)

-The goal of the project is to divide the current agora platform into a REST API and a web frontend.
+The goal of the project is to divide the old agora platform into a REST API and a web frontend.
 This part of the project was to produce a REST API(backend) for the Agora platform.
 I made use of the models that were already found in the code base and also reused as much code as I could.
 The following parts will describe the project in details.

 ### Use case modeling